What Is Discipleship? (Part 1)

 Go therefore and make disciples of all the nations [help the people to learn of Me, believe in Me, and obey My words], baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything that I have commanded you; and lo, I am with you always [remaining with you perpetually—regardless of circumstance, and on every occasion], even to the end of the age.”

 – Matthew 28:19-20

 Helping Others in their walk with God

 Jesus has designed his church to function like a healthy body (1 Corinthians 12:12-29).
-Each of us have a part to play and like a healthy body, we function best when we are working together and in unity.
+Each of us has a part to play and like a healthy body, we function best when we are working together and in unity.

 Who are you discipling?